linkedin marketing guide

 If the reader scrolls through your LinkedIn post and doesn’t get value from the start, they will leave your page.

-3.5.
+3.4.
 Build brand awareness

 Keeping in mind the fact that you are not the only one in your niche and industry, you have to do something to stand out from the crowd.

-One way to do it, besides sharing content that sets you apart from your competitors, is to invite people to follow your page.
+One way to do it, besides sharing top-performing content that sets you apart from your competitors, is to invite people to follow your page.

 You should be creative and personalize your request to increase your chances of success.